voxel51/fiftyone/docs/source/user_guide/app.rst

 Option 1
 ^^^^^^^^

-On the local machine, the :doc:`FiftyOne CLI <cli>` can be used to forward the port `5151` and open the FiftyOne App locally.
+On the local machine, the :doc:`FiftyOne CLI <../cli/index>` can be used to forward the port `5151` and open the FiftyOne App locally.

 In a local terminal, run the command: